JoshuaKGoldberg/Goldblog/content/blog/full-time-open-source/index.md

 At the very least, there are three layers of issues I think we'll have to get through:

-1. Today, many companies make tons of money off open source without contributing back.
+1. Companies profit off open source without contributing back.
 That's morally wrong and architecturally risky: profitable companies should support the projects that enabled their success, especially when the projects are run by overworked volunteers.
 2. Company sponsorship is an injection of capitalism _-cash!-_ into a world that prides itself on being open and free.
 We'll need to set up systems to prevent bad actors from, say, influencing projects unduly or spamming _Sponsored By_ advertisements everywhere.
 3. The trust model of taking dependencies on unvetted open source software and being encouraged to update dependencies frequently is broken.
 We need much more intelligent automations and security scanning.